keithbuhler/keithbuhler.github.io/_posts/2017-09- afi-films.md

 |72   |Ben-Hur (1959)|

 Watching one a week I can finish by Christmas.
-One a month, I can finish by the end of next summer.
+Or watching one a month, I can finish by the end of 2018.
 I'm in no rush.
-But I'll keep you posted!
+But I'll keep you posted if and when I finish.

+## The Project

+The last 14 years have been a winding, wandering journey as far as media consumption.
+I've read a lot more books than seen movies: I average 40 books a year.

+I watch movies as they come out, in theater or on video, and go with what interests me or what friends and Rotten Tomatoes declare is a Must See.

+Nevertheless, I've kept to the tortoise approach and kept watching AFI films.

+In the meantime, I've delved as much as time and interest allow into foreign films.
+I've seen all of Andrei Tarkovsky's seven films, a few Bergmans.

+I don't mind slow, non-narrative, or otherwise challenging movies, though a few have bested me.
+The only Great Films I have ever turned off because the mood just wasn't right were Dreams, Russian Ark, and Diary of a Country Priest (though I hope to return to them someday).

+The AFI movies are almost without exception both arresting and entertaining.

+## The Process

+At first, I started at the top of the list, going from the 1st best movie down the line.

+Then I realized that it would be more sumptious to move from 100th movie up. *Yankee Doodle Dandee* (#100) is still one of the best movies I've ever seen.

+At this point, any systematic approach has broken down and I'm watching whichever of the remaining ten films I can get my hands on first.

+## Access

 Finding the films is often tricky.
 Some you can rent or find free on YouTube.
 Some (like Birth of a Nation) are virtually unavailable.

-Others are only available at indy video shops or by electronic purchase.
+Others are only available at indy video shops like Cinefile in Los Angeles, or by electronic purchase.

 Others you have to chance upon a friend who owns them and will let you borrow them.

+Still others (Duck Soup) are old enough that I count them, for all intents and purposes, as in the public domain.

-I think I'll be able to track them down.
+I think I'll be able to track them all down eventually.

+## Reviews

+Over the years, I've toyed with the idea of reviewing each film, at least in a paragraph or a page.
+However, three interlocking factors dissuaded me: (1.) the time commitment would be enormous; (2.) all these films are saturated with reviews from great film reviewers; and (3.) my film reviewing and writing skills and my perspective as a philosopher do not seem sufficiently unique to warrant yet another review.

+So I've opted to enjoy them as a viewer and content myself with recommending outstanding films to friends.

+## Reviewing the AFI List

+On the one hand, using the AFI list to direct one's movie viewing choices is certainly arbitrary.

+The list is unabashedly American.
+Any list of Best Movies Ever full stop will have to go outside the U.S. to include The Passion of Joan of Arc, Andrei Rublev, Seventh Seal, The Decalogue, and a whole bunch of Kurosawa.
+Hence, I have also used [Image Journal's list](https://www.imagejournal.org/top-100-films/) in directing my next viewing.

+On the other hand, the AFI list has it's place.

+Some of the movies are simply entertaining and patriotic (Yankee Doodle Dandee, Best Years of our Lives, Mr. Smith Goes to Washington).
+As an American, I have an almost genetic disposition toward entertainment and patriotism.

+The AFI list is more than parochial, though.
+Some of its films are truly great art (2001: A Space Odyssey, Network, Deer Hunter) that belong on any list of Best Movies Ever.

+The AFI list slants towards artistic films or films that are great for being influential (Psycho, Citizen Kane).
+However, it is not a snob's list: It includes Star Wars, Snow White, and Singin' in the Rain, and Gold Rush. [(You can read the judging criteria here.)](http://www.filmsite.org/afi100films.html)

+The list is also limited in scope by the historical contingency of being composed in 1988.
+In excluding films from the last 40 years or so, it does not include any Terence Malick, Darren Aronofsky, or Danny Boyle, Coen Brothers, or Pixar.
+That's not a flaw per se but it is a limitation.

+That's why I use the AFI list as self-education about the history of the first hundred years of American cinema and not an end-all be-all.